 - The crude oil contamination that resulted due to the negligence of the energy companies in question also produced toxic fumes which can cause harm to people.

-A perfect estimate of the extent of the consequential damages can be deduced by the fact that 300 people were initially busy with the cleaning operations with an expectation that the number could swell to as much as 1,500.
+An estimate of the extent of the consequential damages can be deduced by the fact that 300 people were initially busy with the cleaning operations with an expectation that the number could swell to as much as 1,500.
 Volunteers were also allowed to assist in the matter, given that they took a short course to understand what they had to do.

 The basis of the federal lawsuit lies in the fact that not only did the companies act neglectfully regarding the oil slick, failing to control the damage, but even failing to notify the public about the hazards of the incident.
 Peter Moses Gutierrez Jr., a regular performer on Huntington Beach and the main plaintiff of the class action lawsuit, claims that beach closure caused substantial losses to his business.

 He also claims that the toxic fumes caused him bodily harm; this may require some medical monitoring.
-Similar claims have also surfaced from other plaintiffs, against the business owners, who seek justice and compensation for monetary damages and non-financial losses caused by this incident.
+Similar claims have also surfaced from other plaintiffs against the business owners, who seek justice and compensation for monetary damages and non-financial losses caused by this incident.

 This incident is bound to have some impacts on businesses (and to the oil industry in the USA, in general) involved, just as it caused tremendous damage to the environment.
 For instance, ideally, there should be a vigilant administrator for pipeline safety for all such businesses to prevent a major leak that can affect thousands of people.

 Seeking financial compensation for the damages done to you by compromised public safety standards is an inalienable right of any victim.
 Oil companies, for instance, owe it to the public to maintain certain safety standards since their actions can have a direct impact on your safety and well-being.
 They are thus required to act carefully and not be negligent about their obligations.